3 Different Beard Styles for You to Try Out

 This change in weather is a sign that you can change your own personal style.
 It’s no longer going to be hot enough where sporting a beard is a complete inconvenience.

-So hear are some of the best beard styles you can try out.
+So here are some of the best beard styles you can try out.

-This is a full fledged beard only meant for serious, hard men.
+This is a full-fledged beard only meant for serious, hard men.
 The lumberjack (like the name suggests) is for those men who take pride in what they look like.
-If you want to sport a beard like this you have to put in time, commitment and discipline because it’s no small feat.
+If you want to sport a beard like this you have to put in the time, commitment and discipline because it’s no small feat.

 The lumberjack beard will take a long time to fully grow out, but it’s what you do during the middle stages (the growth stage) that will determine what the finished product looks like – a true lumberjack, or a sad excuse for one.

-It’s during this stage when things like beard oils will come in handy.
-Additionally, there’s more things you can do to ensure the overall health of your face doesn’t regress, which in turn will boost beard growth.
+It’s at this stage when things like beard oils will come in handy.
+Additionally, there are more things you can do to ensure the overall health of your face doesn’t regress, which in turn will boost beard growth.

 In the ladder of beard styles, the short beard should be sandwiched between the hipster beard and stubble.

 That’s one of the many great things about this type of beard is that it’s flexible.
 It also suits just about anyone.
-If you’re someone who can’t quite grow a full beard yet, but have enough hair for a 5 o clock shadow, you should give this a try.
+If you’re someone who can’t quite grow a full beard yet but has enough hair for a 5 o clock shadow, you should give this a try.